Frederick Hervey, 4th Marquess of Bristol: Family

 The 4th Marquess married the heiress Alice Frances Theodora Wythes (1875–1957) in 1896.
-They had two daughters, Lady Marjorie Hervey.
-Marjorie married John Erskine, Lord Erskine.
+The couple had two daughters, Lady Marjorie Hervey and Lady Phyllis Hervey.
+Marjorie married John Erskine, Lord Erskine, while Phyllis’ daughter, Jean MacRae, married the 13th Earl of Northesk.

 In 1907 the family moved from the lodge into Ickworth House, the family seat, which like most pre-War English country houses, maintained a large retinue.
 Feudal traditions still held sway, and the estate's tenants did not dare complain of poor housing, according to a memoir by the village schoolmistress.
 The 4th Marquess's brother was Lord Manner Hervey, rector 1900–1944 of the nearby village of Horringer, who also took services at Ickworth Church, the younger brother preaching to the elder.

 Lord Bristol was succeeded by his youngest brother Lord Herbert Hervey.